DAFrameWork/citibike-data-pipeline/README.md

 terraform apply -var="project=<your-gcp-project-id>"
 ```

-4. Run python code in Prefect folder
+5. Run python code in Prefect folder
 - you have installed the required python packages in step 1, prefect should be installed with it.
-Check the prefect installation with following command
+Confirm the prefect installation with following command
 ```bash
 prefect --version
 ```
-- You can setup the prefect server so that you can access the UI using the command below:
+- You can start the prefect server so that you can access the UI using the command below:
 ```bash
 prefect orion start
 ```